jcoliz/BrewHub.Devices.Still6UnitController/README.md

 ![Modbus](docs/images/modbus.jpg)

 As configured above, the controller will generate synthetic data for testing and demonstration.
-It also supports Modbus-based sensor.
-Currently, the XY-MD02 sensor, and the Sonbest (TODO).
+In production, we use Modbus-based sensors.
+Currently, the XY-MD02 sensor, and the SonBest SM7820B, are implemented in the prototype.
 Adding new sensors is a trivial coding task.

 After the modbus sensors are connected, additional configuration is required in the `config.toml` file.